kaerez/Shai-Hulud-2.0-dms-sh/README.md

 ## **🛡️ Overview**

-This project provides a **containment solution** for the Shai-Hulud 2.0 supply chain malware.
+This project provides a **containment solution** for the Shai-Hulud 2.0 supply chain malware.\
+See `HARDEN.md` for ways to protect your environment.

 ### The Threat:
 Shai-Hulud 2.0 contains a destructive "Dead Man's Switch".
 It continuously verifies connectivity to GitHub and NPM.
 If a security team isolates the infected machine from the internet, these checks fail, and the malware activates a wiper to delete user data.